‘A Brush with the Law’

 Thank you for visiting my website.
 I feel very privileged to be able to work full time as a police officer and also as a professional artist.

-I have served as a senior police officer in the UK and South Australia and am currently serving as a Superintendent in the Royal Cayman Islands Police Service.
+I have served as a police officer in the UK and South Australia and in the Cayman Islands.

 I am a self-taught artist and I prefer to use acrylic on Masonite as my preferred medium.